fourkitchens/fire/README.md

       Alias: `import-db|db-import|importdb|dbimport|import_db|db_import`

+  - `local:lint:php`: Runs and configure Phpcs for you local env.

+    Alias: `phpcs`

   - `local:setup`: Setups your project from scratch (lando, ddev), all your data will be destroy and rebuild.

     Alias: `setup`